ghedin-lab/ngstools/README.md

 # Introduction

-Congratulations you sequenced Influenza!! … but now what 0.0 The goal of this pipeline is to gauge the quality and coverage of your samples and to discover minor variants.
+Congratulations you sequenced Influenza!! .. what's next.
+The goal of this pipeline is to gauge the quality and coverage of your samples and to discover minor variants.
 There are scripts provided to show these in a visually pleasing big picture way to better understand emerging patterns in the data.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_B86D2B23CDD34FE7256B52AD38AAE99CE8F73F47041F31892C3989A95E31A700_1461707731102_Screen+Shot+2016-04-26+at+5.55.05+PM.png)